 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

-The Ultimate Salted Chocolate Chip Cookies are giant bakery-style cookies with crisp edges and a perfectly chewy center, filled with chocolate chips and sprinkled with flaked sea salt.
+The ultimate Salted Chocolate Chip Cookies are giant bakery-style cookies with crisp edges and a perfectly chewy center, filled with chocolate chips and sprinkled with flaked sea salt.
 This is a cookie you absolutely must taste to believe.

 Gluten Free Salted Chocolate Chip Cookies